 Over the years, a silent revolution has been taking place in this ecosystem.
 As compared to largescale beer manufacturers, a group of creative brewers has been toying with the idea of creating something distinct.

 This group has been able to succeed in ushering in the Craft Beer Revolution.
-In this article, we are going to look at some aspects that make craft beer that extra special from its mainstream counterparts.
+In this article, we are going to look at some aspects that make craft beer that extra special from its mainstream counterparts and gluten free beer australia.

 If you are someone that is not a lover of craft beer, we promise to convert you into one by the end of the article!